Q: What is Amazon CodeDeploy?

 |BeforeInstall||You can use the BeforeInstall deployment lifecycle event for preinstall tasks such as decrypting files and creating a backup of the current version.

 |Install||During this deployment lifecycle event, the agent copies the revision files from the temporary location to the final destination folder.
 This deployment lifecycle event is reserved for the agent and cannot be used to run user scripts.|

 |AfterInstall||You can use the AfterInstall deployment lifecycle event for tasks such as configuring your application or changing file permissions.|

 |ApplicationStart||You typically use the ApplicationStart deployment lifecycle event to restart services that were stopped during ApplicationStop.|

 |ValidateService||ValidateService is the last deployment lifecycle event and is an opportunity to verify that the deployment completed successfully.

-Using AWS CodeDeploy
+Using Amazon CodeDeploy

 The following diagram shows the typical steps during a deployment.
 Creating an application and deployment group (see the Concepts section for an explanation of these terms) are typically one-time setup tasks per application.
 The recurring actions are uploading a revision and deploying it.
 For a detailed explanation, including step-by-step instructions for each of these tasks, see Deployments.

-Q: How can I access AWS CodeDeploy?
+Q: How can I access Amazon CodeDeploy?

 You don’t need to make any changes to your code.
 You simply add a configuration file (called an AppSpec file) in the root directory of your revision bundle that specifies the files to be copied and scripts to be executed.